What to Know About a Career in Management

 - Product managers are focused on one or more offerings (products or services) and are charged with working across the organization to bring new products to life and manage the marketing decisions around features, pricing, packaging, and promotion for their offerings.
 There are managers of product managers, however, this role is primarily offering and not people focused.
 Product managers work with all areas of the organization and must be outstanding communicators.

 - Project managers are responsible for all of the work we do once in the form of projects in our organizations.
 In this difficult role, the individual is responsible for bringing together a team of individuals to create something new.
-Once the initiative is completed, the project manager focuses on a new initiative and new team.
+Once the initiative is completed, the project manager focuses on a new initiative and a new team.
 Typically, project managers do not have direct managerial oversight of people although they spend their days working with, coaching, helping and developing people.

-The Work of the Manager:
+The Work of the Manager

 The focus of the individual manager varies depending upon his or her relative level in the organization as described above.
 A broad range of activities for all managers includes: